kptdev/kpt/site/faq/README.md

 7. it **supports display in UI and tools** which use either OpenAPI or the YAML/JSON directly.

+### Does kpt and kustomize work together?

+Yes!
+Because both tools subscribe to template/DSL free approach to configuraiton it's possible to use both tools together.
+We have created a
+[kustomize solution] which shows how you can leverage both of these tools in your environment.

+#### Kustomize background
+[Kustomize] is a CNCF project that is a part of Kubernetes.
+It's included in the `kubectl` in order to allow users to customize their configurations without introducing templates.
+Kustomize was started by Googlers and still has large contributions by Google engineers.
+A lot of the Google engineers working on kpt also work on kustomize and a lot of the underlying libraries are shared.

+While kpt and kustomize support customization of configuration yaml there are important differences and scope to these projects.
+Kpt supports end to end scenarios of packaging, customization and application of resource to the clusters.
+For kustomize packaging is explicitly out of scope and application is deferred to whatever kubectl provides.

+#### kpt vs kustomize customization approach.
+While kpt is set to support both in place and out-of-place customization, kustomize is only focused on providing out-of-place hydration using the overlay pattern.
+Here are the strengths and investment areas for these
+products:

+*kpt*
+- Allows you to edit the configuration in-place without creating complex patches
+- Focuses on rebase with resource merge strategy allowing for edited config to be updated
+- Is more intuitive and has a continuous learning curve as you usually start small with modifying several YAML files using an editor and then want to scale with complexity of the application
+- Allows to mix programmatic changes (functions) with manual edits in the same [workflow]

+*kustomize*
+- Treats base layers as immutable
+- Programmatic changes (plugins) do not have to be idempotent
+- Provide overlays and components that assemble that “build” the final configuration

 ### I really like DSL / templating solution X. Can I use it with kpt?

 Yes. kpt supports plugging in solutions which generate or manipulate